SAP-samples/hana-apl-apis-runtimes/README.md

+# SAP HANA Automated Predictive Library - Samples and Runtimes
 <!--- Register repository https://api.reuse.software/register, then add REUSE badge:
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/hana-apl-apis-runtimes)](https://api.reuse.software/info/github.com/SAP-samples/hana-apl-apis-runtimes)
 -->

-# SAP HANA Automated Predictive Library - Samples and Runtimes

 ## Description
+This project provides code examples for the SAP HANA Automated Predictive Library (APL).
+It provides simple APL SQL examples covering all APL APIs, as well as reference implementations of the runtimes needed when predictive models are exported in C++, Java, or JavaScript for massive or real-time scoring.

 This repository contains the following:
 1. [SQL sample code](sql) of **APL** APIs.
 2. [Sample data](data) for the sample code.
 The standard HANA import statement or the HANA studio/SAP HANA database explorer import feature must be used to import the data.